mohammed1006/darknet/README.md

 The `CMakeLists.txt` will attempt to find installed optional dependencies like CUDA, cudnn, ZED and build against those.
 It will also create a shared object library file to use `darknet` for code development.

-To update CMake on Ubuntu, it's better to follow guide here: https://apt.kitware.com/
+To update CMake on Ubuntu, it's better to follow guide here: https://apt.kitware.com/ or https://cmake.org/download/

-### Using only cmake

 ```bash
 git clone https://github.com/AlexeyAB/darknet